Orocrambus machaeristes

 Orocrambus machaeristes is a moth in the family Crambidae.
-It was described by Edward Meyrick in 1905.
+It was first described by Edward Meyrick.
 It is endemic to New Zealand, where it has been recorded from north-western Nelson, south along the Southern Alps to Lake Wakatipu.
-This species prefers alpine habitat.
+This species prefers alpine habitat and inhabits areas populated with snowgrass and tussock species.
+The range of this moth coincides with the range of the tussock species Chionochloa pallens.
+Adults are day flying and have been observed on the wing from December until February.